Hugh Stuckey: Early life and education

+Career

 Stuckey, however found little interest in his job at APM, focusing his attention on performing live on stage and radio after hours.
 During World War II, he performed in 350 performances for the Australian troops in a comedy routine.
 In 1946, he received his first writing credit for a five-minute sketch for ABC Radio.
 In 1947, he wrote several gags for Radio 3DB's show Happy Gang.

 Still working full-time at APM, for 26 weeks he wrote for the Macquarie Radio Network's 3AW station for a weekly sitcom Monty's Caberet.

 In 1954, much to his father's disappointment, Stuckey quit his job at APM and left Melbourne with his new wife Shirley and took up a writing role for The Cadbury Show that would run for over 300 episodes.

-In 1955, Stuckey fathered his first child, Leigh-Anne.

 His writing career developed as he began writing for well known actors at the time such as Jack Davey, George Wallace Snr and Willie Fennell.

-In 1959, his second daughter, Claire, was born.

-Television

 In 1957, the year after television was introduced to Australia, Stuckey was hired as a comedy writer for Sydney Tonight.
 In 1958, he was appointed head writer for the highly successful In Melbourne Tonight, which was hosted by Graham Kennedy on Melbourne's GTV9 (now part of the Nine Network.
 After the Reg Grundy Organisation was founded in 1959, Stuckey would find regular work on the many programs the company would produce in the following decades.